dylangleason/beach-recommendation-service/README.md

 -   See a scrollable list of beaches, sorted by rating.
 -   Click on each beach to view more details, where I should be able to see a picture, aggregate rating and comments about the beach.
--   Rate and comment on a beach.
+-   Rate (using a 5-star system) and comment on a beach.

 # Technical Requirements